the-snowwhite/mksoc/Software/Machinekit-Driver-notes/MESA-Source-Structure.md

 uio generic_irq.c kernel driver --> can provide a memory port to only the devices memory. (cannot pass ( provide any info about the device).

-creating a custom version of uio_generic_irq.c (very easy to implement, can provide info via the device tree dtb file from boot time, info not limited to only uio driver use.)
+creating a custom version of uio_generic_irq.c (very easy to implement, can provide info via the device tree dtb file from boot time.
+This device-tree info is also not limited to only uio driver use.)

 So this seemed like a good place to implement first base.
 So far so good.

 ----
 End of part 1.